xuyuji9000/bats-playground/Testing-Bash-with-BATS/compare-script-execution-and-source-execution/Readme.md

-This folder contains an example comparing executing a bash script directly with sourcing a bash script.
+This folder contains an example comparing executing a bash script and sourcing a bash script.

-- Execute `./test.sh` directly
+- Execute `./test.sh`

 ``` shell
 ./test.sh